How to Repair a Drought-Damaged Lawn by Overseeding, Patching or Re-seeding

 Overseeding in fall with cool-season grasses in the North and parts of the transition zone is used to thicken up your lawn to improve its overall health.

-Early-fall is the best time to overseed cool-season grasses.
+Early fall is the best time to overseed cool-season grasses.
 The grass is actively growing and has time to mature before winter hits.
 Grass seed germinates best when night-time temperatures are in the 50s and soil temperatures are about the same.
 Planting grass seed in fall is optimum.
 The second best time to seed your lawn is in the spring.

 There are two reasons to overseed in the South or warmer areas of the transition zone, where summers are hot and winters mild.
 The first is to provide seasonal color using cool-season grass varieties when warm-season grasses are dormant.
 The cool-season grass varieties will die off when summer heat and rain return.
 It’s not just going dormant.